 7 | CG Net |

-Having written all of those, we believe you have found the best ISP, and Internet Service provider for your requirement in Nepal.
+Having written all of those, we believe you have found the best ISP, and Internet Service provider for your requirements in Nepal.